Nucleus Decomposition in Probabilistic Graphs: Hardness and Algorithms: Introduction

 \textbf{Local Case.} We show that local nucleus decomposition is in PTIME (Section~\ref{localnucleus}).
 The main challenge is to compute the probability of each triangle to be contained in $k$ 4-cliques.
 We present a dynamic programming (DP) solution for this task, which combined with a triangle peeling approach, solves the problem of local nucleus decomposition efficiently.
 While this is welcome result, we further propose statistical methods to speed-up the computation.
 Namely, we provide a framework where well-known distributions, such as Poisson, Normal, and Binomial, can be employed to approximate the DP results.
 We provide detailed conditions under which the approximations can be used reliably, otherwise DP is used as fallback.
 This hybrid approach speeds-up the computation significantly and is able to handle datasets, which DP alone cannot.

-\textbf{Experiments.} We present extensive experiments on a wide range of real datasets to test our proposed methods (Section~\ref{experiments}).
-The main takeways are as follows.
-Our DP method for local nucleus decomposition is efficient and can handle all but one of the datasets; when combined with our statistical approximations, the process is significantly sped-up and can handle much larger datasets.
+\textbf{Experiments.} We present extensive experiments which show that our DP method for local nucleus decomposition is efficient and can handle large datasets; when combined with our statistical approximations, the process is significantly sped-up and can handle much larger datasets.
 We demonstrate the importance of nucleus decomposition by comparing it to probabilistic core and truss decomposition using density and clustering metrics.
 The results show that nucleus decomposition significantly outperforms core and truss decompositions in terms of these metrics.